A Riemann--Hilbert correspondence for infinity local systems: Introduction

-Given a compact manifold M, the classical Riemann-Hilbert correspondence gives an equivalence of categories between $Rep(\pi_1(M))$ and the category $Loc(M)$ of local systems on M. While beautiful, this correspondence has the primary drawback that it concerns the truncated object $\pi_1$, which in most cases contains only a small part of the data which comprises the homotopy type of M. From the perspective of (smooth) homtopy theory the manifold M can be replaced by its infinity-groupoid $Sing_{\bullet}^{\infty}M := \pi_{\infty}M$ of smooth simplices.
-Considering the correct notion of a representation of this object will allow us to produce an untruncated Riemann-Hilbert theory.
-More specifically, we define an infinity local system to be a map of simplicial sets which to each simplex of $\pi_{\infty}M$ assigns a homotopy coherence in the category of chain complexes over $\R$.
-Our main theorem is a stable, tensor, dg-quasi-equivalence
+Given a compact manifold $M$, the classical Riemann--Hilbert correspondence gives an equivalence of categories between $\Reps(\pi_1(M))$ and the category $\Flat(M)$ of vector bundles with flat connection on $M$.
+While beautiful, this correspondence has the primary drawback that it concerns the truncated object $\pi_1$, which in most cases contains only a small part of the data which comprises the homotopy type of $M$.
+From the perspective of (smooth) homotopy theory the manifold $M$ can be replaced by its infinity-groupoid $\pi_{\infty}M := \Sing_{\bullet}^{\infty}M $ of smooth simplices.
+Considering the correct notion of a representation of this object will allow us to produce an untruncated Riemann--Hilbert theory.
+More specifically, we define an \emph{infinity-local system} to be a map of simplicial sets which to each simplex of $\pi_{\infty}M$ assigns a homotopy coherence in the category of chain complexes over $\R, \Cal := \mathrm{Ch}(\R)$.
+Our main theorem is an $A_\infty$-quasi- equivalence